+I.D.1.a) There must be office space available for each fellow to see patients.
+(Core)

-I.D.1.a).(7) facilities, available at all times, to provide prompt, non-invasive and invasive diagnostic and therapeutic cardiothoracic procedures, including echocardiography, cardiac stress testing, cardiac catheterization, electrophysiological testing and therapeutic intervention, cardiopulmonary scanning procedures, and pulmonary function testing; (Core) I.D.1.a).(8) facilities and equipment for research in cardiothoracic anesthesiology; and, (Core) I.D.1.a).(9) prompt, reliable systems for communication and interaction with supervisory physicians.
-(Core) I.D.1.b) The number and diversity of patients available to the program must support the required inpatient and outpatient experience for each fellow.
-(Core) I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+- I.D.1.b) There must be space for physical and neurological examinations and access to laboratory testing.
+(Core) - I.D.1.c) There must be equipment with the capacity for recording and viewing clinical encounters available to fellows.
+(Core) - I.D.1.d) There should be space and equipment specifically designated for seminars, lectures, and other educational activities.
+(Detail)† - I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)